-This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of St Marys.
+This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers working in or on behalf of the school.
 All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated.

-&lt;sup>1 For full details about how we work to prevent and respond to child on child abuse, please see Appendix A.
+$^{1}$ For full details about how we work to prevent and respond to child on child abuse, please see Appendix A.